Dried Dill Guide: Flavor Profile, Cooking Uses & Buying Tips

-Dried dill is the dehydrated form of the fresh herb Anethum graveolens, which is native to the Mediterranean and parts of Asia.
-It's commonly used in pickling, baking, and seasoning dishes with a delicate yet distinct flavor profile.
+Dried dill is the dehydrated form of the fresh herb Anethum graveolens, native to the Mediterranean and parts of Asia.
+The drying process preserves the herb while concentrating certain flavor compounds, creating a shelf-stable ingredient that maintains much of the herb's distinctive profile while extending usability.

 Bottle of dried dill on a wooden table